 For a FREE e-Book on Permanent Makeup and Medical Tattoo, click on the Contact Us button, fill out the form, and check the option to receive a FREE e-Book.

 The Center For Permanent Makeup tries to accommodate everyone's busy schedule when booking their appointment, so when someone cancels at the last minute, most often, that spot is not able to filled, and therefore business and income is lost.
 The deposit is simply your promise that you are going to come in and have the procedure done, otherwise, someone else will booked into that time slot.
-If you cannot make it and need to cancel or reschedule, you must give 48 hours or more notice so there is an opportunity with enough time to fill that time slot.
+If you cannot make it and need to cancel or reschedule, you must give 48 hours or more notice so there is an opportunity of enough time to fill that time slot.
 If you do not do this, then you lose your deposit and another one must be provided to reschedule your next appointment.
-If a deposit is taken, and you show up for your appointment, then that deposit amount is applied to the balance.
+If a deposit is taken, and you show up for your appointment, then that deposit amount is applied to the balance which is then paid at the time of the appointment.

 Can I have more than one procedure done at the same appointment or should they be done at different appointments?